 Richard “Lord British” Garriott de Cayeux began his quests in the virtual world armed with only paper tape strips and a teletype.
 He soon leveled up to an Apple ][ and published his first game Akalabeth – the precursor to the critically acclaimed Ultima series.
 During his adventures, Richard created the term “avatar” for one’s virtual self and the category of massively multiplayer online role playing games (MMORPGs).
-He built 3 leading gaming companies: Origin Systems (sold to Electronic Arts), Destination Games (sold to NCsoft) and most recently Portalarium where he is building Shroud of the Avatar, the successor to his previous works.
+He built 3 leading gaming companies: Origin Systems (sold to Electronic Arts), Destination Games (sold to NCsoft) and Portalarium where he built Shroud of the Avatar, the successor to his previous works.

 Teletype & the Apple ][

 “Welcome, foolish mortal, into the world of Akalabeth!”

 The story of “Lord British” began in 1975 when he first gained access to a teletype connected to an offsite computer via an acoustic modem.
 His earliest games were Dungeons and Dragons style adventures coded in BASIC and read by a teletype.
 The output of these early games was a spool of paper, where the visuals of the game would be printed out after each choice a player made requiring 10’s of seconds to see asterisks for walls, spaces for corridors, dollar signs for treasure and capital letters for the locations of monsters.